Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

-Steroid creams are useful in the management of skin conditions characterized by redness, inflammation, itchiness, for example, eczema and dermatitis.
-Two different steroid creams can be purchased without a prescription: hydrocortisone and clobetasone, which is the strongest over the counter steroid cream.
+Steroid creams are helpful in the management of skin conditions characterised by redness, inflammation, and itchiness, for example, eczema and dermatitis.
+Two steroid creams can be purchased without a prescription: hydrocortisone and clobetasone, the strongest over the counter steroid cream.

-Steroid creams on their own should not be applied on infected skin (viral, bacterial, or fungal infections) unless advised by a doctor.
-Some prescription-only antibiotics come as a combination of antibiotics and steroids, and these can be used to treat skin infections when prescribed by a doctor.
+Steroid creams on their own should not be applied to infected skin (viral, bacterial, or fungal infections) unless a doctor advises.
+Some prescription-only antibiotics come as a combination of antibiotics and steroids, which can be used to treat skin infections when prescribed by a doctor.

-The Selection of the most appropriate medication for bacterial skin infections is based on the severity of symptoms present, any local information on antibiotic resistance (if a particular antibiotic does not work), and results from microbiological results (NICE BNF, 2020).
+The Selection of the most appropriate medication for bacterial skin infections is based on the severity of symptoms present and any local information on antibiotic resistance (if a particular antibiotic does not work).
+It results from microbiological results (NICE BNF, 2020).

 Typical skin products used in the treatment of skin infections include:

-I reviewed a number of over-the-counter antibiotic creams, which are available in the UK.
-Although advertised as antibiotic creams, some products are simply antiseptic, with not enough evidence to support their effectiveness as antibiotic agents.
+We reviewed a number of over the counter antibiotic creams which are available in the UK.
+Although advertised as antibiotic creams, some products are antiseptic, with insufficient evidence to support their effectiveness as antibiotic agents.